tokoiwesley/100-days-of-code/r1-log.md

 **Today's Progress**: Resumed the freeCodeCamp coding challenges today and completed the __Basic JavaScript__ coding challenges.

 **Thoughts**: I feel I should now tackle the pending responsive web design projects before proceeding with the ES6 coding challenges.

+### R1D38: April 30, 2020
+**Today's Progress**: Resumed working on the responsive web design projects.

+**Thoughts**: I have started feeling I am relying too much on Bootstrap at this stage and maybe that's why CSS is giving me problems.